WHAT IS A KITCHEN RANGE? TYPES & FEATURES

-A kitchen range combines an oven for baking, roasting and broiling with a stovetop, also called a cooktop, for boiling, searing and sauteing.
+A kitchen range, also known as a stove, combines an oven for baking, roasting and broiling with a stovetop for boiling, searing and sautéing.
 Ranges bring the heat with gas or electric fuel.
-Dual fuel ranges feature gas cooktops and electric ovens for the best of both.
+Dual fuel ranges feature gas cooktops and electric ovens for those who enjoy both methods.

 WHY IS A STOVE CALLED A RANGE?